Get a Job in Publishing

 *Please note: VAT will be added when purchasing tickets

-Drummond Moir (Publisher, Sceptre), Yassine Belkacemi (Senior Publicity Manager, John Murray), Joanna Seaton (Production Director, Hodder & Stoughton), and award-novelist Chris Cleave (Everyone Brave is Forgiven, New York Times bestseller; Little Bee, Costa-shortlisted; “one of our most powerful, important and psychologically insightful novelists”).
+Sharmaine Lovegrove (publisher, Dialogue Books), Briony Gowlett (senior editor, Hodder & Stoughton), Yassine Belkacemi (Senior Publicity Manager, John Murray), and award-novelist Chris Cleave (Everyone Brave is Forgiven, New York Times bestseller; Little Bee, Costa-shortlisted; “one of our most powerful, important and psychologically insightful novelists”).
+Joanna Seaton (Production Director, Hodder & Stoughton) has also contributed material to the course.

 You may also like